 Yesterday, the Business Roundtable released its proposed framework, which seeks consistent guidelines on workplace and public safety with the goal of building confidence among workers and consumers that they can safely return to work and public activity.
 The framework appears as an attachment to a letter to Vice President Pence urging the federal government to provide guidance and direction on critical issues businesses face as they resume normal commercial activities.
 The Business Roundtable specifically requests guidance from the CDC on recommended approaches to protect worker and customer safety.
-The framework is also attached to a letter being sent to the government.
+The framework is also attached to a letter being sent to the governors of all 50 states that urges close collaboration and consistency among all levels of government.